smartfog/fogflow/doc/en/source/core_concept.rst

-1. User of FogFlow can create the FogFlow internal entities using browser through designer.
+1. User of FogFlow can create the FogFlow internal entities using Web browser through designer.

 2. User of FogFlow can create the FogFlow internal entities using client(curl) through designer.

-3. Designer can store and get the created entities from the database in case of requirement.
+3. Designer can store and get the created entities from the Dgraph database in case of requirement.

-4. Designer can get the old registered entities from the persistence database and can registered in the broker.
+4. Designer can get the old registered entities from the Dgraph database and can registered in the cloud broker.

 There are many databases available that support Graph Database for example: Neo4j, DGraph are among the top using databases.